Observational tests in scale invariance II: gravitational lensing: The scale invariant effects in lensing

-We now turn to the other additional term $ \left(\frac{1}{c^2 \tau^2_0}\right) \lambda \frac{d\lambda}{du}$ in Eq.~(\ref{BM}), which consistently has the units of the inverse of a length.
-Physically, this term results from the cosmological constant, present in the exterior Schwarzschild metric (\ref{Sch}).
-This term is thus not a direct function of the deflecting mass, but is rather associated to the specific geometry of a gravitational system where the external Schwarzschild metric applies.
-This term thus intervenes as an additional correction to the classical Einsteinian term.
-It is likely to be an extremely small quantity since $c^2 \tau^2_0$ is the square of the "size" of the present Universe.
+We now turn to the other additional term $ \frac{\Lambda_{\mathrm{E}}}{3} \,\lambda \frac{d\lambda}{du}$ in Eq.~(\ref{BM}), with $\Lambda_{\mathrm{E}}= \frac{3}{c^2 \, \tau^2_0}$ in the scale invariant theory, see also \cite{MaedGueor21a}.
+Physically, the above term results from the cosmological constant, present in the Kottler metric (\ref{Sch}).
+The occurence of this term is not at all related to the deflecting mass and it is present anyway, with or without lensing.
+It is associated to the specific geometry of the system.
+In absence of a mass, the metric of the system would just be the de Sitter metric, which is endowed with a curvature term.
+In this context, the above term being always present in the geometry is not an additional correction to the classical Einsteinian term.
+Moreover, it is likely to be a very small quantity, as estimated below, proportional to the cosmological constant.